microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 ### Memory-Efficient Model Construction
 Building a `Sequential` container and providing it to a `PipelineModule` is a convenient way of specifying a pipeline parallel model.
-However, this approach encounters scalability issues for massive models.
-In this approach each worker replicates the whole model in CPU memory.
+However, this approach encounters scalability issues for massive models because each worker replicates the whole model in CPU memory.
 For example, a machine with 16 GPUs must have as much local CPU memory as 16 times the model size.

 DeepSpeed provides a `LayerSpec` class that delays the construction of modules until the model layers have been partitioned across workers.
-Then, each GPU allocates only the modules assigned to it.
+Then each worker will allocate only the layers it's assigned to.
+So, continuing the example from the previous paragraph, a machine with 16 GPUs will need to allocate a total of 1x model size on its CPU, compared to 16x in the LayerSpec example.

 Here is an example of the abbreviated AlexNet model, but expressed only with `LayerSpec`s.
 Note that the syntax is almost unchanged: `nn.ReLU(inplace=True)`